Digital Marketing Strategy Ebook

-In the content audit step, you’ll explore your current assets and content to see what works and what doesn’t, so you can develop a plan of action to get it where it needs to be.
+In the step, you’ll explore your current assets and content to see what works and what doesn’t, so you can develop a plan of action to get it where it needs to be.
 Not only does this revitalize potentially low-ranking content, but it also serves to identify topics your audience is interested in so you can create more of what they like going forward.
 When you conduct a content audit, keep these four things in mind:

 - Identify What Isn’t Driving Traffic: You can identify underperforming pages by looking at your content’s CTR and bounce rate.
 A low CTR tells you that people aren’t engaging, and a high bounce rate means users are single-page visitors.
 Either way, identify pages with low traffic and plan on updating them.

 - Analyze Your Content: When you find content that isn’t performing well, ask yourself why?
 What is it about the content or topic that isn’t resonating with your audience?
 Maybe it’s not providing enough specific value, or there’s already so much available content on the subject that you are getting lost in the shuffle.
 Look for patterns between pages to help you understand why something isn’t working.
 Are there similarities in the topic?
 In format?
 In length?
 Finding the answers will tell you what to change to increase performance.